 - Configuring Clustering

 - Using a Load Balancer

 - Upgrading Servers in a Cluster

+- When using a Security Proxy

 - Troubleshooting Clustering

 Why create a cluster of MSS servers?

 The MSS server is installed as a standalone server.
 While this type of deployment provides full functionality and access to all services, it lacks the attributes to provide high availability and redundancy that remove single points of failure.